-When you re-link the ACUCOBOL-GT runtime and try to execute it, you may receive an error message of this kind:
+When re-linking and executing the ACUCOBOL-GT runtime, an error message similar to these may result:

-"Could not load library; no such file or directory"

-[&]quot;Can't open shared library . . . "
+- Could not load library; no such file or directory - Can't open shared library . . .

-That probably means that your operating system is using shared libraries but cannot locate them.
+That could mean the operating system is unable to locate some needed shared libraries.
 This can happen even if the shared libraries exist in the current directory.

-Each version of the UNIX operating system resolves this problem differently, so it is recommended that you look up your UNIX documentation on this problem.
-Some versions of UNIX require you to set an environment variable, which points to shared libraries on your system.
-For example, on an IBM RS/6000 running AIX 4.1, the environment variable LIBPATH have to indicate the directory where the shared libraries reside.
-On HP/UX, the environment variable is SHLIB_PATH.
-On UNIX SVR4, the environment variable is LD_LIBRARY_PATH.
-Please read the system documentation for your operating system to find the appropriate method to locate shared libraries.
+Some versions require setting an environment variable, which points to shared libraries on the system.
+For example, an IBM RS/6000 running AIX 4.1, the environment variable LIBPATH must indicate the directory where shared libraries reside.
+For HP/UX, the environment variable is SHLIB\PATH.
+For UNIX SVR4, the environment variable is LD\LIBRARY\PATH.
+Please consult your UNIX documentation for specific details.

-Alternatively, you can link the shared libraries into the runtime with a static link to resolve this type of error.
-Each version of the C development system uses its own flag to accomplish this link.
+Alternatively, linking the shared libraries to the runtime with a static link resolves this error.
 Please refer to the documentation for your C development system to find the correct flag for your environment.